lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 This is *not* a pure function because it relies on an external resource - in this case an API and a database.
 Depending on what is in the database when it is called, we might get a different result.
 It's *unpredictable*.

 How does this relate to `props`?
+Think of a component that decides what to render based on it's `props` (don't worry about `data`, `computed` or `setup` for now - but the same ideas apply, as you'll see throughout the book).
 If you think of a component as a function and the `props` as the arguments, you'll realize that given the same `props`, the component will always render the same thing.
 It's output is deterministic.
 Since you decide what `props` are passed to the component, it's easy to test, since we know all the possible states the component can be in.

 ## The Basics